 Traveling with (or without) Your Pet

-There is a helpful website called Ils Partent Avec Nous! which has helpful information for anyone traveling with their pet or leaving them in Paris while traveling.
+There is a helpful website called Wamiz which has information for anyone traveling with their pet or leaving them in Paris while traveling.
 It’s only in French, but has links and numbers for the Pet Passport, the Society for the Protection of Animals (to report abandoned pets), pet-sitting organizations and even a list of beaches in France where you can take your dog.
-Another newer (2013) site is Club Oscar, which bills itself as a sort of Dog Concierge Service (again, in French only), helpful for residents with pets.
+Another site is Club Oscar, which bills itself as a sort of Dog Concierge Service (again, in French only), helpful for residents with pets.

 Paris Kennels & Dog Walkers